WATCH: Raiders HC Pete Carroll Speaks Following Training Camp

 You can watch the entire interview below:

-Following Organized Team Activities, Raiders defensive end Maxx Crosby spoke to the media.
+Following training camp, Patrick Graham spoke to the media.
 We have a partial transcript below.

+Q: Christian Wilkins is working his way back, but what can you say about your group of defensive tackles so far?

+Coach Graham: "Love the group.
+The group has been – I think they spearhead them in the defensive ends; they spearhead the message about effort in terms of you see those guys running around.
+I know you haven't been at every practice, but they're running around after doing a tough individual with Robbie [Leonard] and his crew over there.

 Find us on X (formerly Twitter) @HondoCarpenter and Instagram @HondoSr and weigh in on this take.